Mechagodzilla: Arsenal

 The Showa Mechagodzilla stands 50 m in height and weighs 40,000 metric tons.
 It is built from "space titanium", and is capable of launching missiles from its fingers, toes and knees, as well as firing Space Beams from its eyes and a Cross Attack Beam from its chest unit.
-It also possesses rocket boosters on its feet allowing it to fly.
+It also possesses jets in its feet, allowing it to fly.
 Its head can spin 360°, and can form a force field capable of repelling and shocking opponents.
 The upgraded model featured in Terror of Mechagodzilla included revolving missiles, and was no longer vulnerable to decapitation, as its main computer was housed in an external power source.
 Once Mechagodzilla's head was removed, the machine was able to continue to fight, possessing a Head Controller capable of firing a concentrated laser with the same strength as its regular beams.